Multiport Selector

 Clip index

-- the block reduces the index to the nearest valid value and does not issue a warning.
+— the block reduces the index to the nearest acceptable value and does not issue a warning.

-, the block clips the index from 72
+, then the block truncates the index from 72

 to 64